MohamedMostafa21/MohamedMostafa21/README.md

 # 🚀 Mohamed Mostafa | Backend Innovator

 Welcome to my GitHub!
 I'm Mohamed Mostafa, a **Computer Science graduate** with a passion for building scalable, high-performance backend systems that drive real-world impact.
 I specialize in crafting robust APIs and managing complex databases, turning ideas into seamless solutions.
-As a natural leader with exceptional communication skills, I excel at uniting  teams to deliver cutting-edge software.Also, My ability to collaborate globally ensures clarity and success in every project.
+As a natural leader with exceptional communication skills, I excel at uniting  teams to deliver cutting-edge software.
+Also, My ability to collaborate globally ensures clarity and success in every project.

 ---